RocketChat/handbook/departments/security/README.md

 We are not a large size organization and often dont have strict organizational boundaries.
 Therefore members of different teams often need skills of another team, this goes for security as well.
 We are also a product centric company with a growing footprint providing services (e.g. cloud offering).
 We use the following measures:

-- every new member gets a personal introduction into our security policies as part of his onboarding
+- Every new member gets a personal introduction into our security policies as part of his onboarding
-- all trainings provided are recorded and available on request
+- All trainings provided are recorded and available on request
-- all trainings should accomodate for remote participation
+- All trainings should accomodate for remote participation
-- trainings should focus on on-demand topics and have a workshop character rather than classroom training.
+- Trainings should focus on on-demand topics and have a workshop character rather than classroom training.
 Team Leads can contact the security team to provide a training for specific areas.
 - We aim to provide one training half a year.
 - Topics-wise, the main subject matter areas are: Secure Development Lifecycle, Securing Cloud Services, Web Application Security, SecDevOps
-- where there is internal expertise missing, we consider leveraging external specialists.
+- Where there is internal expertise missing, we consider leveraging external specialists.
 - Training outcomes (e.g. application of security principles in a PR) should be highlighted in our RC channels, especially #dev